 Who was Sergej Eisenstein?
-In Italy, tens of thousands of people know him above all for his most important film, the second of his filmmaking career after the Strike, The battleship Potemkin, but not for the extraordinary quality of the film.
+He was certainly one of the most famous directors in the history of cinema, capable of restructuring and inventing the language of cinema.
+In the world, tens of thousands of people know him above all for his most important film, the second of his filmmaking career after the Strike, The battleship Potemkin, but not for the extraordinary quality of the film.

 Those who are not Italian will probably find it hard to believe it.
 Eisenstein and the whole world of art cinema should thank the writers of the comic film Fantozzi, an amusing adaptation of the term puppet, intended as a puppet man, subject to the clerical and ministerial mechanisms of the environment in which he works.

 The hugely popular character of the Italian comedy Fantozzi, super blockbuster, in a famous and hilarious scene, seen by millions of Italians, leads the revolt of his servile office colleagues, forced by force to watch the film in the dictatorial film club of the head of the company they work for.
 At a certain moment Fantozzi explodes with anger and frustration, and shouts: “The battleship Potemkin is a crazy shit!”

 Unwittingly, in satirizing corporate leaders and a certain leftist intellectual culture, the writers of the film created a powerful tool for spreading film culture.
 At least for those who, after seeing Fantozzi’s film, became curious and tried to know more.
 Not on those who assumed it was a long and boring propaganda film for left-wing intellectuals anyway.
 A crazy shit, in fact.

 One of the rare moments in the film franchise where the accountant Fantozzi stops being a servile coward to become the leader of a small revolution.
 A state of frustration in which millions of people have identified themselves.